patinkaew/dijet/README.txt

 - MC genWeight seems not to be working.
 Why? => w was set before reading event
 - Wrong MC: Summer19UL16_V7 -> Summer20UL16_V1

 // v26: Fix division by zero bug for Jet_CF[i] that made MPF0 and MPFu corrupted.
+Add UL2017MG files.

 // v25: Improve handling of JER files.
 Default data set and versioning to "X" and "vX", set version in runAllIOVs.py".
 Split UL2018D to UL2018D1, UL2018D2 for more balanced running.
 Set nGenJetMax=100 (was 76 from 2016GH).
 Add debugFiles option to print out file names.